-Urban.
-KCA is located on the northwest edge of Kyiv near a forest, about 30 minutes by transportation from the center of Kyiv.
+Suburban.
+KCA is located on the western edge of Kyiv city limits in the town of Chaiky.
+It is about 30 minutes by public transportation from the center of Kyiv.

 Is it safe to live in Kyiv?

 Kyiv is safer now than it was a year ago, however, the long range strikes are still occurring in several cities far from the front line fighting.
 To respond to these risks the government uses air defense systems to protect the city and provides emergency alert systems and policies aimed at keeping civilians safe.
 Nearly all public utility systems, police and emergency departments, and medical services are functioning at normal capacities.
 KCA is very aware of the difficulties and continues to update our emergency preparedness and crisis management planning as needed.

 On a local level, the crime rate in Kyiv is low compared to other European cities.
 Traveling around the city on public transport is safe.
 As a normal caution for foreigners, be aware of your surroundings and avoid drawing attention to yourself.

 Requirements regarding education/ experience/ certification (and if there are ever any exceptions)?

 We desire our teachers to have an education degree, teaching experience, and ACSI certification, although some exceptions can be made.
 Teachers without ACSI certification will at least be required to fulfill ACSI’s Christian Philosophy of Education requirement.

 Demographics of teaching/administrative staff?